Guerrilla Radio: History

 "Guerrilla Radio" was performed live on the Late Show with David Letterman in 1999.
-During the commercial break, "Bulls on Parade" was played and was re-joined in progress while the credits were playing.
-Letterman joked that "he hoped they (Rage Against the Machine) weren't neglecting their school work".
 The performance was controversial due to Zack de la Rocha giving the middle finger on live TV and wearing a "Free Mumia Abu-Jamal" T-shirt.

 On January 28, 2000, documentary film maker Michael Moore convinced campaigning politician Alan Keyes to mosh in a truck with young teenagers listening to "Guerrilla Radio".
 Keyes, who was campaigning for the Republican nomination at the Iowa caucuses, agreed to join in the mosh for the endorsement of Moore's satirical television show, The Awful Truth.

-The song was covered by lounge/comedy group Richard Cheese and Lounge Against the Machine, whose band name also spoofs Rage.
+The song was covered by lounge/comedy group Richard Cheese and Lounge Against the Machine, whose band name also spoofs RATM.
 In April 2007, Alanis Morissette covered it live.

 In July 2007, the song's video for "Guerrilla Radio" was ranked #45 on MuchMusic's 50 Most Controversial Videos for extreme amounts of profanity.
-Though, it appeared in RTPNadverts in the summer of 2006, as an instrumental song.
+However, it appeared in RTPNadverts in the summer of 2006, as an instrumental song.

 This song is featured on the album Body of War: Songs that Inspired an Iraq War Veteran.